General Motors A platform (FWD)

-The General Motors A platform (informally called the A-body) was a mid-size platform designation used from 1982-1996.
-Previously the A body designation had been used for rear wheel drive mid-sized cars.
-They were initially offered alongside, but eventually supplanted rear-drive nameplates such as the Malibu for the intermediate class.
-Due to the strong popularity of the older rear wheel drive design, General Motors continued their production as the G-Body until 1988.
+The General Motors A platform (informally called the A-body) was a mid-size platform designation used from 1982 to 1996.
+The same designation had previously been used for rear wheel drive mid-sized cars.

+The A platform was shared by the Buick Century, Oldsmobile Cutlass Ciera, Pontiac 6000 and Chevrolet Celebrity.
+As part of their legacy, they became enormously popular — as well as synonymous with GM's most transparent example of badge engineering: the four were highlighted almost indistinguishably on the August 22, 1983 cover of Fortune magazine as examples of genericized uniformity, embarrassing the company and ultimately prompting GM to recommit to design leadership.

-Introduced for the 1982 model year, the A-Body cars were essentially similar in mechanical layout and interior space to the troubled X-car compacts on which they were based, though longer and classified as intermediates.
+Introduced for the 1982 model year, the A-Bodies were essentially similar in mechanical layout and interior space to the troubled X-car compacts on which they were based.
+With greater overall length allowed, they were classified as intermediates.
 Initially all four lines offered two and four door sedans for 1982.
-In 1984, they added a wagon, replacing the rear wheel drive G-Body wagons, which were discontinued in 1983.
+In 1984, a wagon was offered, replacing the rear wheel drive G-Body wagons, discontinued in 1983.

-The A platform underpinned the Buick Century, Cutlass Ciera, Pontiac 6000 and Chevrolet Celebrity.
-As part of their legacy, they became enormously popular — as well as synonymous with GM's most transparent example of badge engineering: the four were highlighted almost indistinguishably on the August 22, 1983 cover of Fortune magazine as examples of genericized uniformity, embarrassing the company and ultimately prompting GM to recommit to design leadership.
+Vehicles using the A platform were initially offered alongside other GM rear-drive nameplates, e.g., the Malibu, in the intermediate class — eventually supplanting them in 1989.